leemccormick/100DaysOfSwiftUI/README.md

 In these projects we build our biggest apps yet, while also exploring more ways to let the user interact with our apps: tab bars, gestures, haptics, and more.

 <br />:x: **Day 79 : Project 16, part one**
+- Hot Prospects: Introduction
+- Reading custom values from the environment with @EnvironmentObject
+- Creating tabs with TabView and tabItem()

 <br />:x: **Day 80 : Project 16, part two**
+- Manually publishing ObservableObject changes
+- Understanding Swift’s Result type
+- Controlling image interpolation in SwiftUI

 <br />:x: **Day 81 : Project 16, part three**
+- Creating context menus
+- Adding custom row swipe actions to a List
+- Scheduling local notifications
+- Adding Swift package dependencies in Xcode

 <br />:x: **Day 82 : Project 16, part four**
+- Building our tab bar
+- Sharing data across tabs using @EnvironmentObject
+- Dynamically filtering a SwiftUI List

 <br />:x: **Day 83 : Project 16, part five**
+- Generating and scaling up a QR code
+- Scanning QR codes with SwiftUI
+- Adding options with swipe actions

 <br />:x: **Day 84 : Project 16, part six**
+- Saving and loading data with UserDefaults
+- Adding a context menu to an image
+- Posting notifications to the lock screen

 <br />:x: **Day 85 : Project 16, part seven**
+- Hot Prospects: Wrap up
+- Review for Project 16: Hot Prospects

 <br />:x: **Day 86 : Project 17, part one**
+- Flashzilla: Introduction
+- How to use gestures in SwiftUI
+- Making vibrations with UINotificationFeedbackGenerator and Core Haptics
+- Disabling user interactivity with allowsHitTesting()

 <br />:x: **Day 87 : Project 17, part two**
+- Triggering events repeatedly using a timer
+- How to be notified when your SwiftUI app moves to the background
+- Supporting specific accessibility needs with SwiftUI

 <br />:x: **Day 88 : Project 17, part three**
+- Designing a single card view
+- Building a stack of cards
+- Moving views with DragGesture and offset()

 <br />:x: **Day 89 : Project 17, part four**
+- Coloring views as we swipe
+- Counting down with a Timer
+- Ending the app with allowsHitTesting()

 <br />:x: **Day 90 : Project 17, part five**
+- Making iPhones vibrate with UINotificationFeedbackGenerator
+- Fixing the bugs
+- Adding and deleting cards

 <br />:x: **Day 91 : Project 17, part six**
+- Flashzilla: Wrap up
+- Review for Project 17: Flashzilla

 <br />:x: **Day 92 : Project 18, part one**
+- Layout and geometry: Introduction
+- How layout works in SwiftUI
+- Alignment and alignment guides
+- How to create a custom alignment guide

 <br />:x: **Day 93 : Project 18, part two**
+Absolute positioning for SwiftUI views
+Understanding frames and coordinates inside GeometryReader ScrollView effects using GeometryReader

 <br />:x: **Day 94 : Project 18, part three**
+- Layout and geometry: Wrap up
+- Review for Project 18: Layout and geometry

 ## Days 95: Consolidation VII
 As we approach the end of our 100 days it’s time to pause and reflect on the massive projects we’ve built, then take on a fresh app building challenge.
 <br />:x: **Day 95 : Milestone: Projects 16-18**

 ## Days 96-99: One last project
 In this final project we cover some last tips and techniques to help you build great apps, including how to optimize for iPad.

 <br />:x: **Day 96 : Project 19, part one**
+- SnowSeeker: Introduction
+- Working with two side by side views in SwiftUI
+- Using alert() and sheet() with optionals
+- Using groups as transparent layout containers
+- Making a SwiftUI view searchable

 <br />:x: **Day 97 : Project 19, part two**
+- Building a primary list of items
+- Making NavigationView work in landscape
+- Creating a secondary view for NavigationView
+- Searching for data in a List

 <br />:x: **Day 98 : Project 19, part three**
+- Changing a view’s layout in response to size classes
+- Binding an alert to an optional string
+- Letting the user mark favorites

 <br />:x: **Day 99 : Project 19, part four**
+- SnowSeeker: Wrap up
+- Review for Project 19: SnowSeeker

 ## Wrap up
 It’s time to see how much you remember from across the entire curriculum.
 Are you ready for this?
 <br />:x: **Day 100 : Final exam**
 <br />:x: **logue : What now?**